UK pushing for curbs on ECB in banking union

 Clark told a Thomson Reuters newsmaker event that Britain's new Financial Conduct Authority watchdog, which will be formally in place early in 2013, should urgently encourage more banks to enter Britain's market where just four lenders have 80 percent of consumer accounts.

-Last week, hopes for more competition were dashed when Spain's Santander abruptly ended a deal to buy over 300 branches from Royal Bank of Scotland, which was bailed out by taxpayers at the height of the financial crisis.
+Last week, hopes for more competition were dashed when Spain's Santander (SAN.MC) abruptly ended a deal to buy over 300 branches from Royal Bank of Scotland (RBS.L), which was bailed out by taxpayers at the height of the financial crisis.

 As part of its bailout terms, RBS is required by the European Commission to sell the branches by the end of 2013.